 Thus, the value of Coercive force and residual flux density of the magnetic material should be large.
 The ideal material would have a rectangular hysteresis loop as shown by loop 1 in the hysteresis loop figure.
 The stator magnetic field produces Eddy currents in the rotor.
 As a result, they produce their own magnetic field.

-Where s is the slip and f1 are the frequency of the stator.
+Where, s is the slip and f1 is the frequency of the stator.

-From the equation (1) it is clear that the torque is proportional to the slip.
+From equation (1) it is clear that the torque is proportional to the slip.
 Therefore, as the speed of the rotor increases the value of Ʈe decreases.
-As the speed of the motor reaches synchronous speed, the slip becomes zero and torque also become zero.
+As the speed of the motor reaches synchronous speed, the slip becomes zero and torque also becomes zero.

 Torque Speed characteristic of Hysteresis Motor

-Curve 1 is the ideal curve, and the curve 2 is the practical hysteresis motor curve.
+Here, curve 1 is the ideal curve, and curve 2 is the practical hysteresis motor curve.
 The torque-speed characteristic of the hysteresis motor is different from an induction motor.
-Since, at the synchronous speed, the torque developed by an induction motor becomes zero, whereas in the hysteresis motor the torque is constant at all the speed even at the synchronous speed.
+Since, at the synchronous speed, the torque developed by an induction motor becomes zero, whereas in the hysteresis motor, the torque is constant at all the speed even at the synchronous speed.
 Thus, from the curve, it is seen that the locked rotor, starting and pull out torque is equal.